Check out Janggi (Korean Chess), our featured variant for December, 2024.

 Transcendental chess was invented by Max Lawrence from Brooklyn, New York.
 It belongs to a large family of variants, where chess is played with the pieces set up differently at the start of the game.
 A later, similar game is Fischer Random Chess: most likely, Fischer was aware of Transcendental Chess when he proposed his own variant, and may have been inspired by it.

-In 1981, the Transcendental Chess Organization was formed, an organization that still existed in 1994, and most probably still exists now.
-This is a lively organization, where many players play Transcendental Chess games, mostly by post.
+In 1981, the Transcendental Chess Organization was formed, an organization that still existed in 1994, but does not appear to exist any longer.
+This was a lively organization, where many players played Transcendental Chess games, mostly by post.
 Already thousands of games have been played.
-Lawrence publishes a journal, called Transcendental Chess, which appears eigth times per year.
-In 1993, a subscription for overseas subscribers costed US$ 17.
+Lawrence published a journal, called Transcendental Chess, which appears eigth times per year.
+In 1993, a subscription for overseas subscribers cost US$ 17.
 Write for more information to

 TC/Lawrence